dev-ignis/cross-log/README.md

 - `disableAll()` - Disable all logging
 - `getConfig()` - Get current configuration
 - `isEnabled()` - Check if logging is enabled

+### Plugin Methods

+- `use(plugin)` - Register a plugin with the logger
+- `getPlugin(name)` - Get a registered plugin instance

+### Plugin-Specific Methods

+When plugins are registered, they add their methods to the logger:

+- `logger.api` - API request/response logging methods
+- `logger.database` - Database query and transaction logging
+- `logger.analytics` - Analytics event tracking
+- `logger.performance` - Performance metrics and Web Vitals
+- `logger.security` - Security event logging

 ## License